Grasberg Minerals District

 Description: The Grasberg minerals district includes open pit and underground mines.

 Did You Know?
 PT Freeport Indonesia commenced mining operations in 1972 and in 1988 discovered the Grasberg mine.
 Today, after significant production, the Grasberg mining district contains one of the world’s largest recoverable copper reserve and the largest gold reserve.

-We have several projects in progress in the Grasberg minerals district, primarily related to the development of the large-scale, high-grade underground ore bodies located beneath and nearby the Grasberg open pit.
-In aggregate, these underground ore bodies are expected to ramp up over several years to approximately 240,000 metric tons of ore per day following the anticipated transition from the Grasberg open pit in 2017.
-Development of the Deep Mill Level Zone (DMLZ) is advancing.
-The DMLZ is expected to commence production in 2015 and the Grasberg Block Cave mine is scheduled to commence production in 2017.
-In addition to these near-term development projects, we also have an additional long-term underground mine development project for the Kucing Liar ore body, which lies on the southern flank of and underneath the southern portion of the Grasberg open pit.
+We have several projects in progress in the Grasberg minerals district related to the development of large-scale, high-grade underground ore bodies.
+In aggregate, these underground ore bodies are expected to ramp up over several years to produce approximately 240,000 metric tons of ore per day (mtd) following the anticipated transition from the Grasberg open pit in 2017.
+Development of the Grasberg Block Cave and Deep Mill Level Zone (DMLZ) is advancing to enable the DMLZ to commence production in 2015 and the Grasberg Block Cave mine to commence production in 2017.
+In addition to the near-term development projects in progress, we also have a long-term underground mine development project for the Kucing Liar ore body, which lies on the southern flank of and underneath the southern portion of the Grasberg open pit.